hebuter/get_OP4/README.md

 This function is used to get the matrix data in OP4 file output by MSC Nastran
 Input Parameter: filename
 Output Parameter: matrix_data
-OLNY 3E23.16 CAN BE USED TEMPORARILY
+ONLY 3E23.16 DIGITAL TYPE CAN BE USED TEMPORARILY

 MSC Nastran DMAP script demo shown bellow
  ```